Blue Guitar

 "Blue Guitar" is a song written by Burt Bacharach and Hal David.
 In 1963, Richard Chamberlain released it as the lead single from his album Twilight of Honor.
-It was a No. 12 hit on the Easy Listening chart and reached No. 42 on the Billboard Hot 100.
+It was a No. 12 hit on the Easy Listening chart, No. 42 on the Billboard Hot 100, and No. 30 in Canada.

 Background

-Chamberlain's single is also notable for its B-side, another Bacharach-David composition entitled "(They Long to Be) Close to You."
-This is the original version of the song that became a number-one hit for the Carpenters in 1970.
+The B-side of Chamberlain's single is the first recording of the Bacharach-David composition "(They Long to Be) Close to You."
+The song later became a number-one hit for the Carpenters in 1970.

-It has been covered by Canadian actor Lorne Greene for his album The Ponderosa.